-The forecasted provision for insurance losses as at March 31, 2022, is \$2,750 million, compared to the planned amount of \$2,700 million.
-This increase is mainly due to increased probability of defaults and changes in the risk profile of certain member institutions partly offset by a decrease in exposure to losses since the Plan amounts were developed.
+The forecasted provision for insurance losses as at March 31, 2022, is \$2,500 million, compared to the planned amount of \$2,700 million.
+This decrease is mainly due to changes in assumptions (probability of defaults) since the Plan amounts were developed.